-APPENDIX E
+APPENDIX D

-BUILDING CODE SYSTEM ASSESSMENT PROJECT
+FLORIDA BUILDING CODE SYSTEM ASSESSMENT PROJECT

 TRIENNIAL REPORT TO THE LEGISLATURE.
-Chapter 553.77(1)(b), requires the Commission to make a continual study of the Florida Building Code and related laws and on a triennial basis report findings and recommendations to the Legislature for provisions of law that should be changed.
+Chapter 553.77(1)(b), F.S., requires the Commission to make a continual study of the Florida Building Code and related laws and on a triennial basis to report findings and recommendations to the Legislature for provisions of law that should be changed.
 The Commission conducted the first assessment in 2005 and effected changes to the System as a result of the assessment process.
-2011 will mark the ten-year anniversary since the Florida Building Code became effective, and the Commission will initiate a comprehensive assessment of the Building Code System with recommendations being developed by the Commission's Building Code System Assessment Ad Hoc Committee.
-Public input will be a major component of the assessment process and this Survey in addition to multiple public comment opportunities will be an important part of the Commission's analysis of the Building Code System.
-The Commission's recommendations will be a major component of their Report to the 2012 Legislature.
+The year 2011 marked the 10-year anniversary since the Florida Building Code became effective, and the Commission initiated a comprehensive assessment of the Building Code System with recommendations developed by the Commission's Building Code System Assessment Ad Hoc Committee.
+Public input was a major component of the assessment process, and the Survey, in addition to multiple public comment opportunities, was an important part of the Commission's analysis of the Building Code System.
+The Commission adopted conceptual recommendations at the October 2011 meeting and will report the strategy for evaluating these recommendations to the 2012 Legislature.
+The Commission's final recommendations will be a major component of its Report to the 2013 Legislature.

 Chairman Rodriguez appointed an ad hoc committee of Commission members (Building Code System Assessment Ad Hoc Committee) to review the results of the Building Code System assessment survey and develop recommendations for the Commission regarding any proposed changes to the Building Code System.
-This will be a facilitated consensus-building process and will conclude with recommendations for enhancements to the System submitted to the 2012 Legislature.
+This is a facilitated consensus-building process and will conclude with recommendations for enhancements to the System submitted to the 2013 Legislature.

 AD HOC COMMITTEE MEMBERSHIP

-MEMBER Representation
+MEMBER REPRESENTATION

 Raul Rodriguez (FBC chair) Architects

 Hamid Bahadori Fire Officials and Fire Protection Technologist

 Dick Browdy (FBC vice-chair) Home Builders

 Ed Carson Contractors, Manufactured Buildings, Product Approval

 Herminio Gonzalez Code Officials (SE Florida) and Product Evaluation Entities

 Dale Greiner Code Officials (Central Florida) and Local Government

 Jeff Gross Building Management Industry

 Jon Hamrick Public Education and State Agencies

 John Scherer General Contractors

 Jim Schock Code Officials (NE Florida)

 Chris Schulte Roofing/Sheet Metal and AC Contractors

 Tim Tolbert Code Officials (NW Florida)

 Mark Turner Electrical Contractors and Construction Subcontractors